Denis Petukhov: Career

 Petukhov began skating at age eight, in ice dancing from the start.
 He originally competed for Russia with partner Oksana Potdykova, with whom he was the 2000 Russian national bronze medalist and a two-time medalist at the World Junior Championships.
 That partnership ended in the spring of 2000 when she ruptured her achilles tendon and was forced to retire from skating.

 Petukhov met American ice dancer Melissa Gregory through an online partner search for pairs skaters.
 He came to the United States on a tourist visa at the end of August 2000 to test with her and other prospective partners, but canceled his other tryouts after skating with Gregory first, and never used his return plane ticket to Russia.

 Gregory and Petukhov were originally coached by Oleg Epstein and Sandy Hess but made a change in 2003 to Nikolai Morozov and Shae-Lynn Bourne.
 Following the 2005–06 season, they switched again to Natalia Linichuk and Gennadi Karpanosov at the University of Delaware in Newark.
 On September 7, 2007, they announced another coaching change, this time to Priscilla Hill at The Pond Ice Arena, also in Newark.

 Gregory and Petukhov won four silver medals and two bronze medals at the U.S. Figure Skating Championships and competed in the 2006 Winter Olympics.
 Petukhov is one of the few skaters to have competed at both the European and Four Continents Championships.

 Gregory and Petukhov both suffered injuries in a fall during the warmup before the free dance at 2007 Skate Canada International on November 4, 2007.
 Petukhov lost his footing while practicing a one-handed rotational lift, dropping Gregory onto the ice and injuring her ribs and hip and skidding into the boards himself, hurting his own knee and neck.
 Gregory was taken to a hospital following the fall but released that night.
 They were then forced to withdraw from competition for the rest of the season while they healed from their injuries.

 Gregory and Petukhov did not return to competition, partially due to financial difficulties.
 In 2008, they moved to Connecticut and began coaching and choreographing for other skaters at the International Skating Center of Connecticut.
 They also launched their own YouTube channel, OlympianUncut, which focuses on a behind-the-scenes look at the skating world.
 They continue to skate in shows such as the Stars, Stripes and Skates show in September 2009.

 Petukhov choreographed the majority of his and Gregory's programs himself and has also choreographed programs for other skaters such as singles skaters Johnny Weir and Evgeni Plushenko.
 In 2010, Petukhov was cast on Skating with the Stars as a partner for celebrity contestant Sean Young.

 In 2016, Gregory & Petukhov opened a luxury ice rink by The World Trade Center in New York City named The Rink at Brookfield Place with Gregory & Petukhov.
-They also coach at various rinks in Connecticut.
+They primarily coach in Newington, Connecticut, where their students include: Noemi Maria Tali / Noah Lafornara and Hana Maria Aboian / Daniil Veselukhin.